kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 </details>

-There is almost nothing new to learn to start using this api module if you have used the native [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) before.
+There is almost nothing new to learn to start using this API module if you have used the native [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) before.

 #### Usage